xkazm04/guides-blockchain/docs/How-to-create-ERC-1155-multi-tokens.md

-# How to create ERC-1155 mult-tokens
+# How to create ERC-1155 multi-tokens

 *Create flexible multi tokens with both fungible and non-fungible properties*